M. Thandi Buthelezi

-I currently have three ongoing research projects under the umbrella of host/guest chemistry.
-The importance of this research is in understanding structure and function which are ubiquitous in biological systems.
-Interactions between a given guest molecule and its host molecule result in new physical and chemical properties that are characteristic of the host/guest complex.
+I currently have three ongoing research projects under the umbrella of host-guest chemistry.
+The importance of this research is in understanding the structure and function relationship that is ubiquitous in biological systems.
+Interactions between a given guest molecule and its host molecule result in new physical and chemical properties that are characteristic of the host-guest complex.

 The three projects are described below:

 Project 1: Host/guest chemistry of cyclodextrin/spiropyran and cyclodextrin/merocyanine complexes-Photochromic conversion of spiropyran (closed ring form) into merocyanine (open ring form) allows for on-and-off optical switching applications.
 Photochromism is the color conversion of a solution due to presence or absence of light.
 Spiropyrans may potentially be used in the development of new materials for photochromic switches, photochromic lenses (optometry), fluorescent biomarkers, and drug delivery devices.
 We are interested in the chemical kinetics of spiropyran to merocyanine in neat solvents and aqueous binary media.